qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

    "Not Set".
 But this is not the correct way.
 To display the Red band, set the image type to grayscale, then select Red as the band to use for Gray.

-**Single Band Rendering**

-This selection offers you two possibilites to choose.
+**Paletted**

+**Singleband gray **

+This selection allows you to render a single band with a :guilabel:`Color gradient` 'Black to white' or 'White to black'.
 At first you can select which band you like to use for rendering (if the dataset has more than one band).

-The second option offers a selection of available colortables for rendering.

-The following settings are available through the dropdownbox :guilabel:`Color map` |selectstring|

-.. index:: Pseudocolor, Freak_out, Grayscale

-* Grayscale (default)
-* Pseudocolor
-* Freak Out
-* Colormap

-When selecting the entry 'Colormap' from :guilabel:`Color map` |selectstring|
-combobox, the tab :guilabel:`Colormap` becomes available.
-For more information see :ref:`label_colormaptab`.
+You can define a :guilabel:`Min` and a :guilabel:`Max` value

 QGIS can restrict the data displayed to only show cells whose values are within a given number of standard deviations of the mean for the layer.